antonfirsov/docs/2023/01-Jan/announcing-dotnet-maui-communitytoolkit-mediaelement/announcing-dotnet-maui-communitytoolkit-mediaelement.md

 <iframe width="752" height="423" src="https://www.youtube.com/embed/_sp4RG0I0x4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## The future of MediaElement

+First, I want to give a huge thanks to the community members that not only helped get this control into the .NET MAUI Community Toolkit, but all the other features as well.
+If you haven't checked it out yet, please do.

 For this initial released we focused on  the core functionality and made sure that that is solid.
 But from here on out, we can start adding all kinds of amazing features!